 Plumbing issues are known to occur out of the blue without much warning.
-Because of this, it is important to know what to do when you’re faced with one.
+Read on to know how to deal with plumbing emergencies at home.
 This way you can try to minimise the damage caused.

-When dealing with any plumbing issue, the main thing to remember for any house owner is where the home’s main water shut off valve is.
-This way, when a problem occurs, you can avoid major damage by shutting off the water supply.
+When dealing with any plumbing issue, the main thing to remember for any house owner is where the home’s main water shut-off valve is.
+This way, you can avoid major damage by shutting off the water supply when a problem occurs.
 While this isn’t necessary in all cases, it is still vital to know the valve’s location to protect your home from further damage.
 After you have shut off the water supply, give a licensed plumber a call to make any necessary repairs, or at the very least, to give professional advice on how to deal with the situation.

 Emergency plumbing services can sometimes come with a higher price tag due to the time and effort put into the work, which is why you should be mindful of what counts as an emergency and what can wait until the next day or so to get fixed.

-So, what is a plumbing emergency and what can wait until the next day?
+So, what are plumbing emergencies, and what can wait until the next day?

 – Blocked sewer drains